-The programme of works will start with creating the site and sectioning this off.
+The programme of works will start with creating the site and sectioning the area off.
 Next will be the road and drainage, followed by foundation piling.
 The plot construction will take approximately 3.5 years.
-With the first plots available for purchase from 2024.

 You might like to look at this presentation, which Lovell gave to a meeting of residents on 16 February, which gives a summary of how the works will be managed.

 Lovell have also created a Construction Management Plan which may be of interest.

 CGI images which our architects have created to illustrate what the development may look like:

 - Notices on the site notice board

 - Updates on the Borough councils’ website

 Contact the Borough Council team for any questions at the moment:

 Some residents have asked questions about the scheme which we hope will answer some queries.